zsala/NorkEngine/README.md

 # Coding standard's

 When ever there is the need to explain something in the code the following coding styles will be applied through the whole project.

-1. Variables
-...

-2. Function's
-...

-3. Classes

-Every class needs to have a comment before declaration, with the following style:
-...

 4. Code comments